95gas/Rivescript-Chatbot/README.md

 In this project me and Aasmaou have realized a simple chatbot based on Rivescript that can run on the browser or Discord.

-The project consists of web-app which is composed of two interfaces:
+The project consists of a web-app which is composed of two interfaces:

 	1. ADMIN PAGE: which lets you
 		- launch the chatbot by selecting the platform (Broser or Discord), the name of the chatbot and the brain.